wanghaisheng/responsive-landing-page-starter/content/blog/en/create-a-personal-twitch-with-vonage-video-api-and-web-components.md

 outdated: false
 replacement_url: ""
 ---
-*Post has been updated to include an increase in simultaneous live interactive participants, low latency HLS broadcasts, and the Experience Composer.*
+*Post has been updated to include an increase in simultaneous live interactive participants, low latency HLS broadcasts, and the new Vonage Experience Composer.*

 To start, let’s define some things and set expectations.
 Twitch is a gigantic platform that allows people to broadcast and interact with viewers.
 From [Wikipedia](https://en.wikipedia.org/wiki/Twitch_(service)):
 “As of February 2020, it had 3 million broadcasters monthly and 15 million daily active users, with 1.4 million average concurrent users.”